 Instead of staging the ideal, Jasper aims to register reality by observing society from a somewhat distant perspective.
 His unique view on everyday episodes results from his resistance to all forms of habituation, which enables him to capture moments gone unnoticed by their majority of attendees.
 By pragmatically extracting a scene’s essence he eliminates all visual aspects not contributing to the bigger picture.
 His photographs characterize themselves by a sense of aesthetics that prefers authenticity above perfection.

-Every year, in the small village of Santa Marta de Ribarteme, one of the most curious pilgrimages in Spain is held.
+A photo reportage commissioned by Getty Images in the small village of Santa Marta de Ribarteme, where every year one of the most curious pilgrimages in Spain is held.
 Starting after a mass at the village's parish church, believers grateful for the miracle of being saved from death go on a pilgrimage in a procession of coffins.
 Carried by friends and relatives and while 'Virgin Santa Martha, star of the North, we bring you those who saw death' is song out loud, the pilgrim’s process from the cemetery back to the church to round it together with the parish church statue of Saint Marta de Ribarteme, the patron Saint of resurrection.

-Everything is different now from almost 10 years ago when Villacañas was part of Spain’s middle class, enjoying high wages and permanent jobs.
-Within one generation, from the 80s to 2006, the village in the arid plain under Madrid grew to a small bustling industry town.
+Photo reportage commissioned by Dutch newspaper NRC Handelsblad and Open Society Foundations on Villacañas where everything is different now from then 10 years ago when the village in the arid plain under Madrid was part of Spain’s middle class, enjoying high wages and permanent jobs.
+Within one generation, from the 80's to 2006, Villacañas grew to a small bustling industry town.
 During these construction boom years the majority of the doors used within the newly built developments in Spain were made in Villacañas.
+Approximately seven million doors a year employing a workforce of almost 5,700 people in the many factories.
 Until the housing bubble burst and no one needed a new door.
 Villacañas is typical for many former buoyant industrial Spanish towns, continuing to struggle with high levels of long-term unemployment.
-Inequality is set to be one of the main issues in the Spanish general elections the coming years.
-The new-coming opposition party Podemos claims that the growing poverty rates shows that the economic recovery fails to reach the many unemployed Spanish families.